-- Fluid Therapy: This form of therapy is often used before catheterisation is attempted.
-It involves the feeding of fluids to the cat in order to continue to flush out the cat's urinary system (particularly the bladder).
+- Fluid therapy: This form of therapy is often used before catheterisation is attempted.
+It involves the administering of fluids to the cat in order to continue to flush out the cat's urinary system (particularly the bladder).

 - Catheterisation: This is the system by which a catheterisation needle is inserted into what is called the Cephalic vein.
 This vein is located in one of the front legs of the cat.
 After the intravenous needle is placed in the front leg of the cat it is wrapped.
 A urinary catheter is also placed in the cat’s urethra.
 This helps re-hydrate the affected cat and also helps flush out the crystals that have formed, as well as the excess potassium.
 Catheterisation on a cat takes place while the cat is under anaesthesia.

-- Surgery: A procedure is performed on male cats who experience repeated bouts of cystitis.
+- Surgery: A procedure is performed on male cats who experience repeated bouts of cystitis or urinary blockages.
 It is also performed on cats who's systems were not fully flushed during the catheterisation process.
-This surgery is known as a perineal urethrostomy, and involves partial amputation of the penis to the point where the urethral opening is larger.
+This surgery is known as a perineal urethrostomy and involves partial amputation of the penis to the point where the urethral opening is larger.
 This will help reduce the risks of blocking, although it is still possible a small number of cats will become blocked even after the perineal urethrostomy.

-- Keeping stress to a minimum.
-This includes providing your cat with a well defined schedule, cats don't like change.
+- Keep stress to a minimum.
+This includes providing your cat with a well-defined schedule, cats don't like change.